TSA2 Air - Portable full-range QST

 Medoc Main Station (MMS) software allows for precise stimulation, easy data collection and analysis, and comprehensive reports.

-How could you use the TSA2 Air in your clinical and
+How could you use the TSA2 Air in your clinical and research setting?

 Users interested in performing all quantitative sensory testing modalities: cold sensation threshold, cold pain threshold, warm sensation threshold, heat pain threshold and thermal sensory limen are well served by this device.
 The standard DFNS (German Research Network on Neuropathic Pain) protocol can be executed and is well-within the range of the TSA2 Air.